 Do I need my final confirmation?

 No. You must present your bib number and ID to pick up your packet at the Expo.
 We also ask that you review the information sent in your bib confirmation email for accuracy.
-This is the perfect time to let us know if your address has changed or will change, and if your gender, age and wheelchair status is correct.
+This is the perfect time to let us know if your address has changed or will change, and if your gender, age and wheelchair status are correct.
 This will ensure proper division placement for the official race results.
-If for any reason you do not receive or misplace your final confirmation, please visit the bib look up computers inside the Expo.
+If for any reason you do not receive or misplace your final confirmation, please visit the bib look-up computers inside the Expo.

 Bib Numbers and Timing

 How can I find out my bib number?